alexfalkowski/go-service/README.md

 This section describes how to run and contribute to the project, if you are interested.

+### Style

+We favour what is defined in the [Uber Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md).

 ### Setup

 To get yourself setup, please run: